wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/MUHAMMAD IMRAN BIN IBRAHIM/README.md

 ## Objective

 Why We Do Performance Testing

 Main Goals:

-Find how many users your website can handle
+1.Find how many users your website can handle

-Make sure your website doesn't crash when many people use it
+2.Make sure your website doesn't crash when many people use it

-Check if your website loads fast enough
+3.Check if your website loads fast enough

-Find problems before real users do
+4.Find problems before real users do

 What We Want to Know:

-How fast does your website load?
+1.How fast does your website load?

-Can 100 people use it at the same time?
+2.Can 100 people use it at the same time?

-What happens when 1000 people visit?
+3.What happens when 1000 people visit?

-Does it work the same way every time?
+4.Does it work the same way every time?

-What We Test:
-APIs (the behind-the-scenes parts)

-Websites (what users see)

-Mobile app backends

-Database speed

 What We Find:

-Slow pages that need fixing
+1.Slow pages that need fixing

-Parts that break under heavy load
+2.Parts that break under heavy load

-How much traffic your site can handle
+3.How much traffic your site can handle

-When you need better servers
+4.When you need better servers

 ## Result of load Test where the number of users ramps up (Table)